Naftogaz is using the Norwegian firm in two gas price disputes with Gazprom

 Who uses it?

-Norwegian engineering companies Kvaerner, Seajacks and Bassoe are some of the offshore clients who have relied on the firm’s London office, as well as shipowners Spar Shipping and Navig8.
+Seajacks, Bassoe and Norwegian engineering company Kvaerner are some of the offshore clients who have relied on the firm’s London office, as well as shipowners Spar Shipping and Navig8.
 Commodity traders Ronly Ltd and Bulk Trading are also clients.

 In 2013, Oslo partners Dag Mjaaland and Aadne Haga won a gas price adjustment for a Czech affiliate of Germany’s RWE against the export arm of Russia’s Gazprom in an ICC arbitration seated in Vienna.
 In 2012, the firm persuaded a different ICC panel to reduce the client’s “take or pay” obligations for gas purchased under the same contract.